 The Graduate Pharmacy Aptitude Test (GPAT) 2026 was conducted on March 7, 2026, by the National Board of Examinations in Medical Sciences (NBEMS).
 The exam was conducted in a computer-based test (CBT) format for pharmacy graduates seeking admission into postgraduate pharmacy programmes such as M.Pharm across India.
+The exam is considered to be of a moderate level as per students' feedback.

 The GPAT exam is one of the most important national-level entrance tests for pharmacy students.
 It evaluates candidates’ understanding of pharmaceutical sciences, drug formulation, pharmacology, and pharmaceutical chemistry.
 The GPAT 2026 exam analysis provides insights into the difficulty level, question paper pattern, and student reactions.